grant273/phone-nab/README.md

 The first functionality is for a host computer to encrypt a phone's camera photos.

-The all-in-one script to accomplish this task is the wait-steal-encrypt.sh script.
-This will transfer off files and encrypt them the device upon Android phone plugin.
+The script to accomplish this task is the encrypt-on-plugin.sh script.
+This will transfer off files and encrypt them before returning them to the Android phone.

 #####Data Theft

 This is simple functionality to copy off DCIM files on a device upon plugin, where the hacker then can proceed to look for sensitive information.

-Run transfer-files.sh for this.
+Run transfer-files-on-plugin.sh for this.
+It will wait for phone to connect and then transfer photos locally.

 ***
 ####Note